FAQs

 Judges make custody and access decisions based on what is best for the child, not what is best for the parent.
 The judge only looks at what is in “the best interests of the child”.
 The judge may look at the following:

-The court may consider your willingness to provide access and support the relationship of the child and the other parent when deciding custody of the child.
-If you refuse to cooperate, you might not get custody.
+The court may consider your willingness to provide parenting time and support the relationship of the child and the other parent when deciding parenting of the child.
+If you refuse to cooperate, the court may not look on this favorably

 Back to top

-If we agree on custody and access, why should we bother getting a court order?
+If we agree on parenting time and decision-making responsibility, why should we bother getting a court order?

-For parents who separate it is very important to have terms of custody and access set out by a legal agreement or court order.
-If the children live with you without a court order or legal agreement (de facto custody), it may be hard to enforce your rights if the other parent decides to take the children.
-If you are a parent with access and the parent with de facto custody denies you access, you may not be able to enforce your rights.
+For parents who separate it is very important to have terms of parenting time and decision-making responsibility set out by a legal agreement or court order.
+If the children live with you without a court order or legal agreement (de facto primary care), it may be hard to enforce your rights if the other parent decides to take the children.
+If you are a parent with a parenting time schedule and the parent with de facto primary care denies you your parenting time, you may not be able to enforce your rights.

 Back to top

-Can we change a custody order or agreement?
+Can we change a parenting order or agreement?

 As long as it is in the “best interests of the child” you may change an existing order.
 Informal changes of a court order have no legal effect and may jeopardize further rights.
 For example, a couple may agree to follow a new agreement without changing the court order.
 If one parent suddenly decides to break the informal agreement, the other parent cannot go to court to enforce it.
 It is best to apply to have the order varied.
 You can have an agreement or order varied by consent.
 A judge would sign the changed agreement or order making it a court order.